opengnsys/OpenGnsys/admin/Sources/Clients/ogagent/linux/readme.txt

-OGAgent is the agent intended for OpengGnSys interaction.
+OGAgent is the agent intended for OpengGnsys interaction.

-Please, visit http://www.opengnsys.es for more information
+Please, visit https://opengnsys.es for more information